abhishekpaul11/COMS-E6111-information-extraction/README.md

 2. After filtering out the non-html results, it sends the url from each result to [scrape_text.py](#scrape_textpy).
 3. It returns the pre-processed and cleaned text extracted from the url.
 4. This extracted text chunk is sent to [spaCy](#has_entities_of_interest) to filter out the sentences that have the entities of our interest based on the relation the user has provided in the CLI prompt.
-(For example, PERSON and ORGANISATION in case of Work_For)
+(For example, PERSON and ORGANISATION in case of Work_For).
 5. If the chosen method is 'spanbert', these valid sentences are then sent to [extract_spanbert.py](#extract_spanbertpy) to get the tuples with the required relation and confidence level above the threshold, the details of which can be found in the [next section](#using-spanbert-model).
 6. If the chosen method is 'gemini', these valid sentences are then sent to [extract_gemini.py](#extract_geminipy) to get the tuples with the required relation, the details of which can be